Molly house: Mother Clap's molly-house

-The most well known molly-house in 18th century London was that owned by Mother Clap, which had been open from 1724 to 1726, when a raid sustained by the Societies for the Reformation of Manners had it dismantled.
+The most well known molly-house in 18th century London was that owned by Mother Clap, which had been open from 1724 to 1726, when a raid sustained by the Societies for the Reformation of Manners had it dismantled and 40 gay men who were present at the molly-house at the time of the raid were taken to Newgate prison where most were eventually set free and the rest were either fined, imprisoned, exhibited in the pillory and three were hanged.
 It was located in Field Lane, near to another tavern The Bunch of Grapes in Holborn, a suburban parish of Middlesex a short distance from the City of London.
-This area came to be renowned as a rookery in the next decades, and described as a sort of distinct town, or district calculated for the reception of the darkest and most dangerous enemies to society; in which when pursued for the commission of crimes they easily conceal themselves and readily escape.
+This area came to be renowned as a rookery in the next decades, and described as "a sort of distinct town, or district calculated for the reception of the darkest and most dangerous enemies to society; in which when pursued for the commission of crimes they easily conceal themselves and readily escape".
 A literary example can be interpreted as a sort of confirmation of the reputation of this lane, since Charles Dickens placed here Fagin's den, an old Jewish man earning a living as a fence, in his 1837 novel Oliver Twist.

 This homosexual meeting place, however, became well known to the public during the 1720s through the trial of its keeper, Margaret Clap, indicted for keeping a disorderly house and for encouraging her customers to commit sodomy; and, particularly, through the account given by an agent provocateur, Samuel Stevens.

 On Sunday Night the 14th of November.
 I went to the Prisoners House in Field-Lane, Holbourn.
 I found near Men Fifty there, making Love to one another as they call'd it.
 Sometimes they'd sit in one anothers Laps, use their Hands indecently Dance and make Curtsies and mimick the Language of Women – O Sir! - Pray Sir! - Dear Sir!
-Lord how can ye serve me so! - Ah ye little dear Toad!
+Lord how can ye serve me so! – Ah ye little dear Toad!
 Then they'd go by Couples, into a Room on the same Floor to be marry'd as they call'd it.
 The Door at that Room was kept by – Ecclestone to prevent any body from balking their Diversions.

 She and half a dozen of her customers were also put into the pillory, fined, and imprisoned for periods of up to two years.
 Three of her customers were hanged for sodomy: Gabriel Lawrence, a 43-year-old milkman; William Griffin, a 43-year-old furniture upholsterer; and Thomas Wright, who was a molly house keeper.